joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/07/24/t-magazine/wet-hair-hairstyles-tyla.html

 **Wildfires in France and Spain Drive Tens of Thousands From Their Homes**\
-`French officials ordered the evacuation of the Cap Ferret peninsula, a popular holiday destination.
+`French officials ordered the evacuation of the Cap Ferret Peninsula, a popular holiday destination.
 Fires west of Madrid were closing in on populated areas.`\
 https://www.nytimes.com/2026/07/24/world/europe/france-spain-wildfires.html

 **Francia mira a España para ayudarse a combatir el calor**\